celestiaorg/celestia-app/docs/architecture/ADR-002-universal-share-encoding.md

 Rationale:

 1. The first 9 bytes of a share are formatted in a consistent way regardless of the type of share (reserved or unreserved namespace).
 Clients can therefore parse shares into data via one mechanism rather than two.
-1. The message start indicator allows clients to parse a whole share in the middle of a namespace, without needing to read the whole namespace.
+1. The message start indicator allows clients to parse a whole message in the middle of a namespace, without needing to read the whole namespace.
 1. The version bits allow us to upgrade the share format in the future, if we need to do so in a way that different share formats can be mixed within a block.

 ## Questions